menu

 Occupations and Workforce

-Unlike some villages, Leslie isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Leslie are a mix of both white- and blue-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Leslie is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Leslie is a village of sales and office workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Leslie who work in maintenance occupations (23.53%), office and administrative support (20.59%), and sales jobs (11.76%).

 Setting & Lifestyle